rwgen1/rwgen/docs/rainfall-overview.rst

 -----------

-In the example above we initialise a ``RainfallModel``, which contains the underlying data preprocessing, model fitting, simulation and post-processing functionality.
+In the example above we initialise a ``RainfallModel``, which contains the underlying preprocessing, fitting, simulation and post-processing functionality.
 By creating an instance of ``RainfallModel``, we can specify input files, choose various options and then carry out a set of specific tasks (e.g. using ``fit()`` to find suitable model parameters).